what is neurodivergencewhat is neurodivergence

 Neurodivergence is a term used to describe the concept that a brain processes things differently to what’s considered “typical”.

 For example, someone with ADHD might process information differently to most people.
 Someone with dyslexia might find reading difficult.
 Someone with bipolar disorder might experience extreme mood swings.
-These natural variations are just all aspects of brain functioning that can be classed as neurodivergence within the human brain.

 What does Neurodiverse Mean?

-Neurodiverse on the other hand, is an adjective.
-It describes the diversity and variation of cognitive functioning in people.
-Neurodiverse is typically used to describe neurodivergent people.
 As we’ll learn later, this tends to be the one that can cause confusion, as some believe neurodivergent still promotes ableism and a binary with the neurotypical brain.
+For others, it’s seen as grammatically incorrect to use the term “neurodiverse individual”.

 What Does It Mean to Be Neurodivergent?

-Neurodivergent is the term you’re likely most familiar with.
-It describes people who have a neurodivergence.
-This means their brain processes information differently from the way it’s usually processed.
-For example, someone with dyslexia will struggle with processing written language.
-Someone with ADD/ADHD will struggle with concentration.
-Someone with mental disorders such as a person with OCD might find it hard to stop doing certain repetitive behaviours.
-Someone with PTSD might feel like they’re constantly reliving traumatic memories.
-All of these are examples of neurodivergences.
+For example, someone with Dyslexia will struggle with processing written language.
+Someone with ADD/ADHD struggles with concentration.
+Someone with mental disorders such as a person with an anxiety disorder or OCD might find it hard to stop doing certain repetitive behaviours.

 Reasons for Confusion